 Complete Streets is a policy that integrates the needs of users of all ages and abilities into street designs.
 This means pedestrians, bicyclists, motorists, and public transportation users are all considered when constructing a new road or re-paving an existing one.
 Roads often cut through towns and leave accessibility holes that can only be traveled by motor vehicles.
 Complete streets fill in these gaps and produce continuous inviting mobility for everyone.

-In Vermont, 93 percent of residents drive when they need to get somewhere.
-It is important to provide mobility options for the seven percent of Vermonters who do not drive, and alternatives for those who drive because they have no other choice.
+In Vermont, 85 percent of residents drive when they need to get somewhere, and nearly half of Vermonter’s vehicle trips take place in larger, less energy efficient vehicles such as SUVs, trucks, and vans (Vermont Transportation Energy Profile 2021).
+It is important to provide mobility options for the Vermonters who do not drive, and alternatives for those who drive because they have no other choice.
 Opting to leave the car at home is good for the environment – it decreases auto emissions – and for personal health because it increases daily physical activity.
 By driving less, families also save on fuel and maintenance costs.
 At the community level, people can have personal, face-to-face connections while on the go.
 Complete streets makes all modes of transport safe and convenient.

 Strategies for complete streets depend on location – a complete street in Monkton will look very different from a complete street in Burlington.
 How to best accommodate street users depends on each community’s situation.
 Some communities have included modes like equestrian access and golf carts in their plans.
 The key, however, is to consider and plan for streets to provide accessibility for everyone.